Nivalyx/osu-wiki/wiki/User_title/en.md

 | Combo Commander | 260-499 |
 | Rhythm Incarnate | 500+ |

-These titles were only shown on the sidebars of forum posts (not the users' profiles) and were not shown if another custom title was already set to the corresponding users.
+These titles were only visible on the sidebars of forum posts (not on the users' profiles) and were not shown if another custom title was already set prior.

 ## Trivia